Kentmere Reservoir: Operation

 By 1970 there were just five mills operational on the Kent.
 The Water Resources Act 1963 established 27 River Authorities to replace the 32 River Boards existing at that time.
 The Kent was within the jurisdiction of the Lancashire River Authority, and section 58 of the Act gave them powers to charge mills for each thousand gallons abstracted from a river for the generation of power, even though the water was returned to the river a little further downstream.
 This effectively killed the use of water power, and Croppers, who used water to drive turbines which generated electricity to power their mill at Burneside, could no longer afford the cost, and the turbines were shut down in 1972.

 As the effective owner of the reservoir, Croppers have made various attempts to dispose of the reservoir.
 An approach was made to the Lakes and Lune Water Board in 1972 or 1973, to see whether they could use the facility for water supply, but they were not prepared to do so.
 In 1995, having failed to interest either North West Water or the National Rivers Authority (NRA) in taking it over, they offered to give the reservoir to any new owner for free in return for their paying for repairs totalling £100,000 plus annual maintenance of over £2,000.
 No buyers came forward and Croppers remain the de facto owners of the reservoir.

 In 1995, the Supervising Engineer for the reservoir expressed concern at the volume of water emerging at the outlet, which was thought to be caused by leakage, as it could not be reduced by operating the outlet valve.
-Croppers agreed to bring the next statutory inspection forward by two years, and assembled documention on the reservoir, which revealed a succession of problems starting soon after its construction.
+Croppers agreed to bring the next statutory inspection forward by two years, and assembled documentation on the reservoir, which revealed a succession of problems starting soon after its construction.
 Major issues included raising of the embankment due to settlement in 1852, 1861 and 1926, rebuilding of the bywash in 1864 after it failed, and lowering of the overflow weir by 1 ft in 1926.
 The statutory inspection took place in May 1995, which involved CCTV inspection of the culvert after the reservoir had been drained.
 There were significant problems with the culvert through the upstream bank, and the inspector would not sanction refilling the reservoir.
 Possible options were breaching the embankment, reducing the volume of water stored to below 880 e3cuft so that the reservoir was no longer subject to the provisions of the Reservoir Safety Act, or carrying out immediate repairs.